-The domestic policy failure is significant to my research because the 2010 Hungarian election, the one that brought Fidezs to power and started this whole process, was largely defined by scandals afflicting the then ruling Hungarian Socialist Party28 and the economic recession Hungary was undergoing at the time.29 These events may have had the effect of undermining the legitimacy of not only the incumbent government, but liberalism and liberal democracy itself.
+The domestic policy failure is significant to my research because the 2010 Hungarian election that brought Fidesz to power and started this whole process, was largely defined by scandals afflicting the then-ruling Hungarian Socialist Party ("We Lied to Win, Says Hungary PM," BBC, September 18, 2006) and the economic recession Hungary was undergoing at the time (Kristztina Than, "Fidesz wins Hungary Election with Strong Mandate," Reuters, April 12, 2010).
+These events may have undermined the legitimacy of not only the incumbent government, but liberalism and liberal democracy itself.
 Such a decline in legitimacy may be responsible for the democratic decline Hungary experienced in the aftermath of that election.